relativitydev/relativity-trace-documentation/docs/user_documentation.md

 2. [Install](https://help.relativity.com/9.6/Content/Relativity/Applications/Installing_applications.htm) the `Trace_<version>.rap` from the Application Library tab in the Admin case to all workspaces that will run Trace
    1. Using the Relativity Applications tab from within a workspace to install Trace is NOT recommended.
-Always install Trace from the Application Library.{: .warn }
+Always install Trace from the Application Library.
+   {: .warn }

 3. Wait until application Status switches to `Installed` in the target workspaces ![](media/cada62f5fd9156449b21a32c2a9e34f2.png)